 - We believe athletes, like any other person, should have the right to donate blood plasma.
 But since blood plasma donation involves the reinfusion of red blood cells, it is considered a prohibited method according to the current rules.
 This means that all athletes who perform their sport under the WADC approximately 4.5 million people in the Netherlands are not able to perform this noble and potentially lifesaving act.
-This is especially true today, as we have a COVID-19 pandemic and international plasma alliances are requesting more plasma donations to be able to develop new medication.
 Also, no TUE can be granted since plasma donation does not meet at least one TUE criterion: athletes will not experience significant health problems if they abstain from this method.
-It is simply an altruistic gesture.
 Furthermore, donating blood plasma cannot be considered to be performance enhancing and cannot be expected to influence the accuracy of the Athlete Biological Passport.
-Therefore, we feel this prohibition does not meet the criterion of proportionality and we reiterate our proposal to make an exemption to the current rules and explicitly allow blood plasma donation in medical settings for all athletes. - It seems odd to mention prohibited substances in the prohibited methods section.
+Therefore, we feel this prohibition does not meet the criterion of proportionality and we reiterate our proposal to make an exemption to the athletes. - It seems odd to mention prohibited substances in the prohibited methods section.
 Therefore, we reiterate our proposal to relocate M1.2. to S2.1.6.: - 1.6 Agents artificially enhancing the uptake, transport or delivery of oxygen.
 Including but not limited to: Perfluorochemicals, efaproxiral (RSR13) and modified haemoglobin products, e.g haemoglobin-based blood substitutes and microencapsulated haemoglobin products, excluding supplemental oxygen by inhalation.